Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 ## What will be deployed?

-- A scalable management group hiearchy aligned to core platform capabilities, allowing you to operationalize at scale using RBAC and Policy
+- A scalable management group hierarchy aligned to core platform capabilities, allowing you to operationalize at scale using RBAC and Policy
 - An Azure subscription dedicated for management, which enables core platform capabilities at scale such as security, auditing, and logging
 - Landing Zone management group for Azure native, internet-facing applications and resources, which doesn't require hybrid connectivity.
 This is where you will create your subscriptions that will host your workloads.